Spy Kids: All the Time in the World: Plot

-As time continues to speed up, OSS agents are debriefed on the Wells Experiment.
-The OSS shut down the experiment and place the device under lockdown.
-Among the agents assigned to the case is Carmen's estranged brother, Juni Cortez.
-The twins confront Danger over the fact that his watch is similar to the one worn by the Time Keeper, and his name is an anagram of "Armageddon".
-He reveals that he is the Time Keeper and imprisons them in their room.
-When a group of OSS agents led by Marissa, Carmen, and Juni return to the clock shop to confront the Time Keeper, he freezes the agents in time using circuitry in their ID badges and does the same to several cities.
+As time speeds up, OSS agents are briefed on the now-defunct Wells Experiment, with its device kept under strict lockdown.
+Assigned to the case is Carmen’s estranged brother, Juni Cortez.
+The twins call out Danger for his watch looking just like the Time Keeper’s, and point out that his name is actually an anagram of “Armageddon.”
+Danger reveals he is the Time Keeper and locks them in their room.
+Later, when OSS agents led by Marissa, Carmen, and Juni return to the clock shop to face him, the Time Keeper uses circuits hidden in their ID badges to freeze them in time, spreading the effect to multiple cities.

-Juni, who wasn't frozen due to Carmen angrily throwing away his ID badge into the trash, manages to free Marissa and Carmen.
-Danger reveals the Armageddon Device was created to travel back in time and that his father was head of the Wells Experiment, and he was the boy frozen in time.
-His father spent the rest of his life trying unsuccessfully to set him free.
-The OSS managed to shut down the experiment with the Chronos.
-Now, Danger plans to use the Armageddon Device to go back in time to spend more time with his father.
+Juni, spared from being frozen when Carmen discarded his ID badge in anger, successfully rescues Marissa and Carmen.
+Danger reveals that the Armageddon Device was created for time travel, disclosing that his father led the Wells Experiment and that he himself was the boy frozen in time.
+His father spent the remainder of his life trying, without success, to free him.
+The OSS ultimately terminated the experiment using the Chronos.
+Now, Danger plans to use the Armageddon Device to return to the past and spend more time with his father.

-Cecil deduces that Danger has already tried this multiple times, but he comes back worse each time and reveals that Tick Tock and his minions are all versions of himself.
-Rebecca tells Danger that he should use what time he has wisely instead of trying to acquire more.
-Danger enters the finally open time vortex and goes to finally meet his father, then he returns as an elderly form of himself and realizes that Cecil was right.
-He shuts down the device, and Tick Tock is apprehended by Wilbur, who is reunited with Marissa and the children, promising he won't wait to have time for them, instead, he will make time for them.
+Cecil deduces that Danger has tried this many times before, always ending up worse off.
+Danger then reveals that Tick Tock and his minions are actually alternate versions of himself.
+Rebecca tells him to value the time he has rather than constantly chasing after more.
+When the time vortex opens, Danger steps through to meet his father but returns as an old man, finally admitting Cecil was right.
+He powers off the device, while Wilbur catches Tick Tock and reunites with Marissa and the kids, vowing to make time for them rather than waiting for it.

-Carmen and Juni announce they will co-lead a revived Spy Kids program, while Rebecca and Cecil become recruiters of new agents, including the audience members watching the movie and various kids around the world.
+Meanwhile, Carmen and Juni announce that they'll co-lead a revived Spy Kids program, with Rebecca and Cecil becoming recruiters for the new agents, including the audience and various kids around the world.